-The Rangelands Living Skin project is an industry partnership designed in close collaboration with producers.
-The project focuses on regenerating the NSW rangelands to support production now and into the future.
+Bringing together producers, researchers and organisations supporting the red meat industry, the Rangelands Living Skin project focuses on regenerating the NSW rangelands to support production now and into the future.

 The project aims to identify practical, cost-effective practices that deliver benefits for soil, plants, animals and people – the living skin of the rangelands.

 This means more reliability from year to year, improved pasture health, improved groundcover, more feed for livestock and recovery of plants after dry conditions.

 This project will validate and demonstrate rangeland management innovations that rangeland producers can confidently adopt to enhance their grazing businesses.

 Looking at production, the environment and economics as a whole, the project will:

 - evaluate new ways to diversify farm income in the rangelands, including carbon farming and incentives for maintaining groundcover

 - trial and measure different management approaches that aim to improve financial and environmental outcomes for long-term landscape and business viability